- QUICK START

 The hallmark of the QP implementation technique is traceability, which is direct, precise, and unambiguous mapping of every state machine element to human-readable C or C++ code.
 Preserving the traceability from requirements through design to code is essential for mission-critical systems, such as medical devices or avionic systems.

 The QP state machine frameworks make also excellent targets for automatic code generation, which is provided by a graphical modeling tool called QM (QP Modeler).
-QM is a free, cross-platform, graphical UML modeling tool for designing and implementing real-time embedded applications based on the QP active object frameworks.
-QM is available for Windows, Linux, and Mac OS X.
+QM is a freeware, cross-platform, graphical UML modeling tool for designing and implementing real-time embedded applications based on the QP active object frameworks.
+QM is available for 64-bit Windows, 64-bit Linux, and Mac OS X.

 QM provides intuitive diagramming environment for creating good looking hierarchical state machine diagrams and hierarchical outline of your entire application.
-QM eliminates coding errors by automatic generation of compact C or C++ code that is 100% traceable from your design.
+QM eliminates coding errors by automatic generation of compact, production-quality, MISRA-compliant C or C++ code that is 100% traceable from your design.